Avaiga/taipy-doc/docs/getting_started/index.md

 In our initial example:

-- *value* is bound to a slider and text field, allowing the user’s input to be directly stored in the *value* variable.
+- *value* is bound to a slider and a text, allowing the user’s input to be directly stored in the *value* variable.
-- *data* is created through the *compute_data()* function and reactive to the slider's value.
-It is viewed in the application as a chart.
+- *data* is created through in *compute_data()* function and is updated depending on the
+slider's value.
+It is represented in the application as a chart.

 ## Interactivity Through Actions